janvisharma/project_1340/README.md

 As our `Employee` class implementation is rather rigid, it has been quite difficult to call functions in a more DRY way, so we ended up with a lot of WET code.
 For example, we have separate functions for `getFirstName` and `getLastName`, in which both deal with the `string` data type.
 Hence, we have used a great deal of switches to handle each `Employee` attribute differently.

 Therefore, the first thing to do is to solve **Problem 1**, and use the greatly improved `Employee` class to make the code base more modular.

+### 3. File I/O
+For the purpose of this project, our file i/o methods are also quite rigid in the sense that file formats must conform to those rules aforementioned.
+There is considerable room for improvement in this area.